ayhankrali/SOLID-Principles/README.md

 Introduction

 SOLID is a set of five design principles that aim to make software systems more maintainable, flexible, and scalable.
 Each principle focuses on a different aspect of software design and promotes good coding practices.
 This documentation will provide an overview of each SOLID principle and demonstrate their implementation in Java.

-Single Responsibility Principle (SRP)
+SINGLE RESPONSIBILITY PRINCIBLE (SRP)

 Definition